 Sometimes the developer’s team may be hesitant or even afraid to ask the client regarding their needs, which could be the worst thing in the long run.
 Remember, it’s always better to ask 10 times rather making mistake and deliver inadequate services.
 There is nothing wrong in asking your client if the requirement isn’t clear.
 You won’t sound incompetent if you are looking to clear things in the beginning rather making a blunder in the end!

 Sometimes a little ignorance could result in a massive blooper, which your client won’t be paying for.
-Adequate communication is perhaps the essential thing that must be the base of your product development and shouldn’t be ignored at any instance.
+Adequate communication is perhaps the essential thing that must be the base of your product development cost estimation and shouldn’t be ignored at any instance.

 Apart from this, there could be a chance that your client isn’t sure what they actually want!
 Yes, you have to analyze what outcome they are expecting and based on that, you can start allocating resources and decide the number of days for the product design.

 Emphasize the Client’s Budget